AnyChart/docs.anychart.com/Basic_Charts/Treemap_Chart.md

 #### Display Mode

 By default, the text of a header is not shown if it does not fit its height.
 However, you can hide such text or always show the text of headers.
-To set the display mode of headers, call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the three parameters:
+To set the display mode of headers, call the {api:anychart.charts.TreeMap#headersDisplayMode}headersDisplayMode{api} method with one of the parameters listed in {api:anychart.enums.LabelsDisplayMode}anychart.enums.LabelsDisplayMode{api}:

 * `"alwaysShow"` (default)
 * `"clip"`